top of page

 As both an animal lover and casual bodybuilder, I have found it difficult to reconcile the need for high protein intake during training with my ethical beliefs that support the vegan or plant-based diet and lifestyle.
 This concern has been my biggest obstacle to going vegan, or even vegetarian!
-While I have come across plenty of stories and research of successful vegan endurance athletes, I wonder… how feasible is it to be a successful bodybuilder eating a plant-based diet?
+While I have come across plenty of stories and research of successful vegan endurance athletes, I wonder, is bodybuilding on a vegan diet possible?

 Nutritional Phases of Bodybuilding